MicrosoftDocs/security/ransomware/protect-against-ransomware-phase2.md

 - msftsolution-ransomware
 ms.custom: cxdef-zt-ransomware
-description: How to prevent ransomware by protecting privileged roles in your organization and limiting the scope of damage a cybercriminal attacker can do.
+description: How to prevent ransomware by protecting privileged roles in your organization and limiting the scope of damage a cybercriminal attacker can do. ms.date: 02/22/2024
 ---

-# Phase 2: Limit the scope of ransomware damage
+# Protect against ransomware step 2: Limit the scope of ransomware damage

 The next step to prevent ransomware is to *protect privileged roles* -- the kind of jobs where people handle a lot of privileged information in an organization.